 Forward-thinking companies are cognisant of this fact and are moving away from traditional HR models to one that creates a compelling and personalised employee experience.
 In the same way in which businesses strive to deliver a superior customer experience to attract, engage and retain brand-loyal customers, more organisations are adopting a similar approach to find ways to make the employee experience easier, rewarding, more transparent, and professionally fulfilling (1).

-A recent Forbes article noted that the evolution of people management will see HR leaders applying a consumer and a digital lens to the HR function, creating new ways of recruiting, working, learning, and engaging employees.
+Jeanne Meister noted that the evolution of people management will see HR leaders applying a consumer and a digital lens to the HR function, creating new ways of recruiting, working, learning, and engaging employees.
 Using the same method that marketers employ to get inside the mind of the consumer, HR professionals can engage with their employees to understand what drives a fulfilling employee experience within their unique organisation.

 Taking the pulse of your organisation

 In order to build a rewarding employee experience, you need to understand what matters to your people.
 What benefits do they most value?
 Do they prefer 360-degree performance reviews or objective-based evaluations?
 Would they like more consistent feedback from their managers?
 Do they prefer bagels or muffins at morning meetings?
 Dark roast or medium in the kitchen?
 All of the details—from the strategic to the seemingly irrelevant—when viewed as a whole, paint a picture of the employee and their ideal employee experience.